Narvdeshwar/Narvdeshwar/README.md

 - 🌱 Deepening my knowledge in system design and microservices architecture
 - 💼 Open to full-time opportunities where I can make an impact
 - 🤝 Available for immediate joining
-- 📍 Based in Faridabad, Haryana, India
+- 📍 Based in New Delhi, India

 <br clear="right"/>